Xilinx/SDAccel_Examples/getting_started/dataflow/dataflow_func_ocl/README.md

 ## 1. OVERVIEW
-Simple example of vector dot-product.
+This is simple example of vector addition to demonstrate Dataflow functionality in OpenCL Kernel.
+OpenCL Dataflow allows user to run multiple functions together to achieve higher throughput.

+***KEY CONCEPTS:*** Function/Task Level Parallelism

+***KEYWORDS:*** xcl_dataflow, xclDataflowFifoDepth

 ## 2. HOW TO DOWNLOAD THE REPOSITORY
 To get a local copy of the SDAccel example repository, clone this repository to the local system with the following command: